csc-training/summerschool/intro-to-hpc/docs/01-intro-to-hpc.md

 <br>
 <br>

-- Why to use supercomputers?
+- Why use supercomputers?
 - What are supercomputers?
 - Current trends in high-performance computing

-# Why to use supercomputers? {.section}
+# Why use supercomputers? {.section}

 # Supercomputer application areas